>99% pure tubulin protein conjugated with a long-chain biotin derivative.

 Catalog Number: 033305

-MaterialLabeled Tubulin-Biotin-XX is generated by reacting Biotin-XX NHS Ester with Cycled Tubulin (Cat.
-No. 032005), thereby covalently linking the dye to random tubulin surface lysines.
-Cycled Tubulin is >99% pure and polymerization competent.
-These properties are maintained during the labeling process by reacting Cycled Tubulin with the reactive biotin in its polymerized form and subjecting it to a final polymerization/depolymerization cycle.
-The final product demonstrates an affinity toward streptavidin-coated beads (Figure 1) and streptavidin-coated coverslips (Figure 2).
-Labeling stoichiometries are indicated on product labels.
+MaterialLabeled Tubulin-Biotin-XX is generated by reacting Biotin-XX succinimidyl ester with >99% pure tubulin protein, thereby covalently linking the biomolecule to random tubulin surface lysines.
+Polymerization competency is maintained during the labeling process by reacting the biotin with polymerized microtubules and subjecting the tubulin protein to a final polymerization/depolymerization cycle.
+The final labeled tubulin protein demonstrates an affinity toward streptavidin-coated beads (Figure 1) and streptavidin-coated coverslips (Figure 2).
+Specific labeling stoichiometries are indicated on the product label.
 The product is cryopreserved at 20 mg/ml in 50 mM K-Glutamate and 0.5 mM MgCl2 (pH=7.0).

 - optical traps and molecular tweezers

-- single molecule kinesin motor assays
+- single molecule kinesin and dynein motor assays

 - tubulin affinity columns

 Tubulin Protein With A Strong Affinity For Streptavidin